hwengineer/hwengineer.github.io/_posts/2018-1-7-llvmenvironment.md

 ## Meson Build

-After that we of course need the [meson build](http://mesonbuild.com/) system.
+After that we need the [meson build](http://mesonbuild.com/) system.
 Also Python3 is needed.

 ```bash